Haunting Julia: Frequently Asked Questions

 Is it possible to buy Haunting Julia as a single playscript rather than as part of the collection Alan Ayckbourn: Plays 3?

 Yes.
-Samuel French publishes an acting edition of Haunting Julia which is available from amazon.co.uk here.
+Samuel French publishes an acting edition of Haunting Julia which is available here.
 Please note, this is the two-act version rather than the author's preferred one-act version but it can easily be amended into one act (see below).

 Haunting Julia is published in two versions, a one-act version (Faber) and a two-act version (Samuel French), which is the preferred version of the play?